A value from the StageAlign class that specifies the alignment of the stage in Flash Player or the browser. The following are valid values:

 Whether or not the display object is visible.
 Display objects that are not

 visible are disabled.
-For example, if visible=false
+For example, if visible=false for an

 InteractiveObject instance, it cannot be clicked.